 Metal zippers look so good with denim!
-Let’s see how we can use them in our denim bags.
+Let’s see how we can use metal zipper pocket in denim bags.
 By understanding the way the zipper is inserted and how the insides of the pocket are made you will be able to fit a pocket into almost any bag!
 Use this method for inner pockets on the lining or outer pockets to add some character and decor.

-There are loads of different zippers on market, but thinking the recycling way a fly zipper from jeans can come handy as well for a small pocket for coins, cards, lip-balm, head-phones.
-It will be hard work unpicking the threads, the zipper is sewn in to last forever :).
+There are loads of different zippers on market, but thinking the recycling way, a fly zipper from jeans can come handy as well for a small pocket for coins, cards, lip-balm, head-phones.
+Unfortunately it will be hard work unpicking the threads, because the zipper is sewn in to last forever :).
 But some zippers are so pretty that you can’t resist 😉

 First of all decide where you are going to place the zipper.
 Keep in mind that it’s better to avoid all the bulky places, such as existing pockets and multi-layered seams.

-For one pocket you will need two pieces of fabric big enough to become a pocket 🙂
+For one pocket you will need two pieces of fabric big enough.

-The two shapes for the pocket must be slightly wider then the zipper and fit withing the bag’s body shape.
+Cut out two shapes for one pocket.
+The two shapes for the pocket must be slightly wider then the zipper and fit within the bag’s body shape.

-Stitch the rectangle exactly as drawn and cut along, making V notches at each side.
+Stitch the rectangle exactly as you’ve drawn it and cut along inside it.
+Do not cut right up to very ends, but make V notches at each side.
 Be careful not to cut the stitching.
 If you accidentally cut just a bit through, stitch all the way around again, slightly wider to hide the mistake 🙂

-Position the zipper under the opening and secure in place by wonder tape or pins.
+Position the zipper inside of the opening and secure in place by wonder tape or pins.
 Make sure the slider is visible in the opening and the metal stoppers are not in the top-stitching area.

-Top-stitch.
-As you get to the zipper slider, with needle down, lift up the presser foot, and pull the slider past under the foot, out of the way to be able to proceed.
+Top-stitch around the opening.
+As you get to the zipper slider, leave needle down, lift up the presser foot and pull the slider past under the foot, out of the way to be able to proceed.

 Pin the two pocket pieces together without touching the body panel.
-Stitch around, moving the denim body out of the way as you go.
+Stitch around the pocket pieces, moving the denim body out of the way as you go.

 This is it!
 A handy pocket for anything you wish to stash in it.
-And it looks great adding to the charachter of your denim bag 😉
+And it looks great adding some character to your denim bag 😉

-I am sure there are times when you wish you had a pocket on outer of a bag for an easy access to your mobile phone or keys.
-Sometimes it’ll rather be positioned vertically – for convinience and fancy detail.
+I am sure there are times when you wish you had a fancy metal zipper pocket in denim bag on the outer for an easy access to your mobile phone or keys.
+Sometimes it’ll rather be positioned vertically – for convenience and fancy detail.
 Easy done!

-The same as with horizontal pocket, get enough fabric to make a pocket.
-Lay it onto the cut bag’s panel, which is not sewn yet.
-Lay a zipper into the position and the exact place you wish it to be.
-If you are making a pocket for your phone, make sure it will fit – pin down the ends of the zipper, open it and feed the phone through 🙂 Watch not only the zipper but the edge of the fabric on opposite side – there must be enough space for the phone to get in.
+The same as with horizontal pocket, get enough fabric to make two pocket panels.
+Lay it onto the pre-cut bag’s panel, which is not sewn yet.
+Lay one pocket piece and a zipper into the position to the exact place you wish it to be.
+If you are making a pocket for your phone, make sure it will fit – pin down the ends of the zipper, open it and feed the phone through 🙂 Watch out here for not only the zipper length but the edge of the pocket-to-be on it’s opposite side – there must be enough space for the phone to get in.

 Once you know the zipper is long enough for your phone to fit through, trim the fabric into a drop shape like on the picture below.
 You don’t need much on the top, but at the bottom – the more the better.
 There should be enough space for the phone and for the seam allowances.
-It is also good if you have the bottom line rather lower than the zipper bottom end, for a kind of deeper pocket.
+It is also good if you have the bottom line rather lower than the zipper’s bottom end – for a deeper pocket.